| |

 used to buy atar, clothes and some essential household goods.
 On

-the wedding night, Maulatena Fatema was taken in a procession to
+the wedding night, Maulaatona Faatemah was taken in a procession to

 (she-camel) which was covered with a ‘chatai’.
-Rasulullah
+Rasoolullaah

 (S.A.W.) together with Hamzah, Aqil and the Banu Hashims followed